sirupsen/logrus/README.md

 * `logrus.TextFormatter`.
 Logs the event in colors if stdout is a tty, otherwise without colors.
-  * *Note:* to force colored output when there is no TTY, set the `ForceColors` field to `true`.
-To force no colored output even if there is a TTY  set the `DisableColors` field to `true`
 * `logrus.JSONFormatter`.
 Logs fields as JSON.

 Third party logging formatters: